proptest-rs/proptest/book/src/proptest/tutorial/config.md

 The first way is to set the environment-variable `PROPTEST_CASES` to a value that can be successfully parsed as a `u32`.
 The value you set to this variable is now the new default.
+(This only applies when the `std` feature of proptest is enabled, which it is by default.)

 Another way is to use `#![proptest_config(expr)]` inside `proptest!` where `expr : Config`.
 To only change the number of test cases, you can simply